 Surgical errors are the second most common medical malpractice claim, with over 4,000 surgical errors occurring each year.
 All surgeries carry some risk, but common errors include:

-- Foreign objects left in a patient’s body.
+- Foreign objects are left in a patient’s body.
 Leaving objects, such as sponges or instruments, in the patient’s body can cause severe pain, infections, and even death if untreated immediately.

 - Operating on the wrong surgical site.
 Doctors may operate on the wrong location or body part.
 This can happen with kidney transplants or even amputations.